mborysiak/Portfolio/README.md

 <b>1.
 Analysis of Teen Birth Rates:</b> https://github.com/mborysiak/Factors-Affecting-Teen-Pregnancy-Rate

 This project looked at over 50 factors that could potentially contribute to teen birth rates in various states.
 The most important factors for predicting teen birth rate on a state-level were determined using a linear regression model.
-I gathered and cleaned the data independently.
+I gathered, cleaned, and analyzed the data independently.

 <b>2.
 Analysis of SAT scores in New York City:</b> https://github.com/mborysiak/Analysis-of-SAT-Scores-in-New-York-City